-SSTV 200 Hz to 3 kHz 1200 bit/s packet 200 Hz to 3 kHz

-spectrum, as required by the FCC, filters within amateur transmitters are required to reduce the speech source bandwidth to 200 Hz to 3 kHz at the expense of some speech distortion.
+Table 16.1 shows the minimum necessary bandwidth of several common source signals.
+Note that high-fidelity speech and music requires a bandwidth of 20 Hz to 15 kHz, which is that transmitted by high-quality FM broadcast stations.
+However, telephonequality speech requires a bandwidth of only 200 Hz to 3 kHz.
+Thus, to minimize transmit spectrum, as required by the FCC, filters within amateur transmitters are required to reduce the speech source bandwidth to 200 Hz to 3 kHz at the expense of some speech distortion.
 After modulation the transmitted RF bandwidth will exceed the filtered source bandwidth if inefficient (AM or FM) modulation methods are employed.
 Thus the post-modulation emission bandwidth may be several times the original filtered source bandwidth.
 At the receiving end of the radio link, band-pass filters are required to accept only the desired signal and sharply reject noise and adjacent channel interference.